vishnupeas/config/ubuntu/readme.md

 1. ## **dbeaver**

-   Install dbeaver debian package from the [official website](https://dbeaver.io/download)
+   Download dbeaver from [here](https://dbeaver.io/files/dbeaver-ce_latest_amd64.deb), if this doesn't work then go to their [official website](https://dbeaver.io/files/dbeaver-ce_latest_amd64.deb) to download

 1. ## **neofetch**